 We love our fried beans creamy and smooth, and to achieve that texture a bean masher is a must.
 No mushier dry beans!

 I have had several people ask me about this frying pan.
 To tell you the truth, it is unusual for a home cook to have this in Mexico (they are mostly used in small eateries), but let me tell you, I love using mine at home to make fried tacos, flautas, tostadas, empanadas, or anything that needs to be fried.
 Why?
-Because when I use it, my stove is not covered in oil, the pan has plenty of space to cook several items at one time, and it’s very easy to clean!
+Because when I use it, my stove is not covered in oil, this pan measures 16 Inches and it has plenty of space to cook several items at one time, and it’s very easy to clean!

 Margaritas or Lime agua fresca?
 Easy peasy lemon squeezy!
 This is the easiest way to squeeze limes and lemons.